 Let us know as far in advance as you can if you can't attend an event with Llais, or if you no longer wish to volunteer.

-Ask your Regional Operations Manager if you do not fully understand your role, what you are responsible for, or need any other help.
+Ask your Regional Operations Manager if you don't fully understand your role, what you're responsible for, or need any other help.

 Reliability and Commitment